-2.2 What are the benefits of effective Safeguarding?
+3.2 What are the benefits of effective Safeguarding?

-2.2.1 Benefits of safeguarding:

-- When learners feel safe and secure they can concentrate on learning. - Learners can rely on those people in positions of trust. - Staff are protected from malicious and misplaced allegations. - Staff are clear about individual responsibilities, roles and boundaries. - Learners are appropriately protected and all issues are dealt with effectively. - Clear 'whistleblowing' procedure to raise concerns and report on any wrongdoing perpetrated by another employee
+- 3.2.1 Benefits of safeguarding: - When learners feel safe and secure, they can concentrate on learning. - Learners that are safe from abuse and/or neglect are empowered to develop in a healthy way. - Learners that are made aware of forms of abuse/neglect may be empowered to keep themselves and others safe from abuse and/or neglect. - Learners can rely on those people in positions of trust. - Staff are protected from malicious and misplaced allegations. - Staff are clear about individual responsibilities, roles, and boundaries. - Learners are appropriately protected, and all issues are dealt with effectively. - Clear 'whistleblowing' procedures are in place to raise concerns and report on any wrongdoing perpetrated by an employee at Tiro.

-2.2.2 Definition and types of Safeguarding Concerns
+3.2.2 Definition and types of Safeguarding Concerns